 Request Payment History

 Contact the lender and ask for a complete loan payment history.
-You may be able to access this information online through your account, otherwise, you can write a letter.
+You may be able to access this information online, otherwise, you can write a letter to the lender.

 The lender’s records will show the amount of each payment you have made, the date on which they were applied to the account, and any additional charges, such as interest or late fees.
 Review the records to ensure everything appears accurate.
 Address any overdue payments and late fees as soon as possible.
 If your account is delinquent, the lender can repossess the vehicle without prior notice.